John H. Johnson

-John Harold Johnson (January 19, 1918 – August 8, 2005) was an American businessman and publisher.
-Johnson was the founder in 1942 of the Johnson Publishing Company, headquartered in Chicago, Illinois.
-Johnson's company, with its Ebony (1945) and Jet (1951) magazines, was among the most influential African-American business in media in the second half of the twentieth century.
-In 1982, Johnson became the first African American to appear on the Forbes 400.
-In 1987, Johnson was named Black Enterprise Entrepreneur of the year. in 1996, he was awarded the Presidential Medal of Freedom.
+John Harold Johnson (January 19, 1918 – August 8, 2005) was an American business executive and publisher.
+He was the founder in 1942 of the Johnson Publishing Company, headquartered in Chicago, Illinois.
+Johnson's company, with its creation of Ebony (1945) and Jet (1951) magazines, was among the most influential African-American business in media in the second half of the twentieth century, peaking at 9 million subscribers.